 The Challenge

-For many women, pregnancy begins not with joy, but with crushing fatigue, dizziness, and worry.
+For many women, pregnancy begins not only with joy, but also with crushing fatigue and dizziness.

 Anemia quietly robs pregnant women of their strength.
 It makes even simple tasks exhausting and puts both mother and baby at risk.
 Babies are more likely to be born too small, too early, or with lifelong health complications.

-Anemia during pregnancy increases risk of maternal mortality and causes low birth weight and lifelong health complications for babies.
+Anemia during pregnancy increases risk of maternal mortality and can lead to low birth weight and lifelong health complications for babies.
 (Source)

 20%